-This is the kind of things dreams are made of: you enter yourself into a large, sweepstakes-esque scholarship and together with your merit aid you get more scholarship money than needed!
+This is the kind of things dreams are made of: you enter yourself into a large, sweepstakes-esque scholarship and together with your merit aid you get more money for college than needed!
 Hooray!
 Woohoo!
 Time to do ALL of the celebratory dances!

-Like all things concerning college though, there is more that you need to know about what happens if you get more scholarship money than needed.
+Like all things concerning college though, there is more that you should know about what happens if you get more scholarship money

 How You Get More Scholarship Money than Needed